 5 Ways to Know if You’re Ready to Live Alone for the First Time

-Living with the family or roommates may be fun, easy, and comfortable, but a time comes when we need to embrace adulthood and move out in order to find our own path in life.
+Living with the family or roommates may be fun, easy, and comfortable, but the time comes when we need to embrace adulthood and move out in order to find our own path in life.
 Whether you’re considering renting or buying a house (or condominium unit), here are 5 tell-tale signs to know that your time to live alone has come.

 1. You Have Your Finances in Order